Last updated February 24, 2025

 of any person.

-If you are located in Canada, this section applies to you. - We may process your information if you have given us specific permission
+- We may process your information if you have given us specific permission

 - (i.e. express consent) to use your personal information for a specific